-In-service monitoring, including inventory control of transfer and weekly volume inspections using manual or live gauge reconciliation are conducted by Meadowbank staff.
+Inventory control of transfer and weekly volume inspections using manual or electronic dip reconciliation are conducted by Meadowbank staff.
 Weekly visual inspections and inventory reconciliation are used to evaluate and determine bulk fuel tank leakage.
-Annual air tests are conducted on all systems.

-An annual geotechnical inspection is also conducted annually by a third party to evaluate the site drainage, secondary containment including HDPE liner integrity and performed an environmental assessment of the bulk fuel storage facility.
+An annual geotechnical inspection is also conducted annually by a third party to evaluate the site drainage, secondary containment and performed an environmental assessment of the bulk fuel storage facility.
 Corrective action/ maintenance may be necessary following the inspection to ensure optimal performance of the facility.
 The bulk fuel storage facility is maintained in accordance with best management practices.